-In this double bill, we present two of the foundational works of the 1960s underground on glorious 16mm, inspired by the museum’s upcoming exhibition, Mod New York: Fashion Takes a Trip (opens November 22).
+In this double bill, we present two of the foundational works of the 1960s underground on glorious 16mm at the Museum of the City of New York inspired by the museum’s upcoming exhibition, Mod New York: Fashion Takes a Trip (opens November 22).

 From the late summer into the early fall of 1962, on $300 and the sun-beaten rooftop of an old East Village movie house, Jack Smith labored to consecrate a new kind of cinema, one where, as he once wrote, “it is possible to clown, to pose, to act out fantasies, to not be seen while one gives."
 The result was an ethereal vision, fashioned from buckets of plaster and beds of flowers, from garbage and gauze, but above all from bodies clothed and unclothed, male, female, and indistinguishable, dancing and writhing against a single, 9' square backdrop of a painted vase.
 Alternately revered and denounced, pulled from circulation and later retrieved, here is the film itself, bold, unblushing, and beautiful.